shadibdair/terraform-code/README.md

     - lambdas

 **SaaS - Software As A Service**
-- Terraform also can manage pure software as a service very high level things maybe *monitoring* like :
+- :diamonds:Terraform also can manage pure software as a service very high level things maybe *monitoring* like :
     - Datadog
     - Fastly
     - Github